lsst-dm/dm_dev_guide/docs/package_docs.rst

 =================================

 The heart of a Stack package's documentation are files in the ``docs/`` directory [#]_.
-This content is ingested by Sphinx, our documentation build tool, to :ref:`publish user guides for each package <part-packages>`.
+This content is ingested by Sphinx, our documentation build tool, to publish user guides for each package.
 In the following section we describe how to write the main documentation file, ``docs/index.rst``.

 ..